Major Declaration Policy, Common Course Numbers, Special Exams

 The University of North Dakota offers the opportunity to submit the results of CLEP for credit in most of the Subject Examinations.

 CLEP Subject Examinations currently accepted by UND for transfer credits with minimum acceptable standard scores can be found at: www.ndus.edu/students/earn-credit-by-exam.
-Credit earned through CLEP Subject Exams may be used to fulfill University General Education requirements, to fulfill specific course requirements, or to be used as elective credits.
+Credit earned through CLEP Subject Exams may be used to fulfill University Essential Studies requirements, to fulfill specific course requirements, or to be used as elective credits.
+CLEP credit will not satisfy Essential Studies Special Emphasis requirements.
 As soon as they become available, new examinations will be reviewed by University departments to determine their suitability for credit at UND.

 The following guidelines have been established for utilization of the Subject Examinations: